 According to the American Society of Home Inspectors, more than 60% of American homes suffer from below-ground wetness.
 Sump pumps were created to combat this issue by removing excess moisture from the lower levels of your home such as a basement or crawl space.
-At A River City Plumbing, we are your Coeur D’Alene and Post Falls, ID sump pump specialists.
+At A River City Plumbing, we are your sump pump professionals proudly serving Post Falls, ID and Greater Spokane, Washington areas.
 Not only can we help you install your new system, but also we offer ongoing sump pump maintenance and repairs, ensuring your home is always protected.

 One of the leading causes of flood damage in your home is a burst pipes, especially during the winter season.
 Let our plumbers help protect your home today!